nearspears/vue-nav/README.md

   1. A forward to B, **B is activated**
   2. B back to A, **A is activated, B is deactivated and then B is destroyed**
 - support router.replace
-  1. forward to A, then call router.replace　forward to B, **navigation stack will only have A**
+  1. current page is A, then call router.replace　forward to B, **navigation stack will only have B**

 ### Install
 ```bash